Manaslu Circuit 15-day trek:

 - The person entering the Conservation Area shall abide by the National Park and Wildlife Conservation Act, 2029 B.S.
 (1973) and the Regulations made under this Act

 - Entry Permits will not be issued from any check posts along the trekking routes of the Conservation Areas.
-It is only available from Kathmandu and Pokhara tourism board office
+It is only available from the Kathmandu and Pokhara tourism board office

 Best Time to Trek: